Edit this wiki page Follow

 Elgost

 Elgost is a Dundeian ranger.
-You find Elgost lying on the ground in a mountain pass, baiting wargs.
+He is found lying on the ground in a mountain pass, baiting wargs.
 At the last second, he leaps to his feet and kills two of them.
-You then help him finish the rest of them off and he joins your party.
+After the party helps him finish the rest of them off, he joins the party.
 His story is that he is searching for his friend, a dwarf called Hadhod.
 According to him, Hadhod was carried away in an avalanche while they were fighting some goblins.
 Together, they hope to find the entrance to Moria.

 Hadhod